 Winner: Xero & QuickBooks

-The winner when it comes to pricing depends on the size of your business and your budget.
-QuickBooks Online offers four pricing plans ranging from $20-$150 per month with payroll costing an additional $35-$80 per month (plus $4 per employee).
-Xero offers three pricing plans ranging from $9-$60 per month with payroll starting at $39 per month (plus $6 per employee).
-While Xero may look cheaper upon first glance, it is actually QuickBooks Online that is more affordable for small businesses as you get a lot more bang for your buck on their cheapest plan.
-For larger businesses with more users, Xero’s pricing is better as it offers unlimited users.
+The winner in terms of pricing depends on the size of your business and your budget.
+QuickBooks Online offers four pricing plans ranging from $20 to $150 per month, with payroll costing an additional $35 to $80 per month (plus $4 per employee).
+Xero offers three pricing plans ranging from $9 to $60 per month, with payroll starting at $39 per month (plus $6 per employee).
+While Xero may seem cheaper initially, QuickBooks Online offers better value for small businesses on its lowest-priced plan.
+However, for larger businesses with multiple users, Xero’s pricing is more favorable as it allows unlimited users.

 Winner: Xero & QuickBooks